Last Updated: 2 weeks

 Table of Content

 Also known as a 3D rendering technical assignment, a 3D rendering project design brief is the compilation of drawings, inspiration, documentation, and visual references that can be used to help the 3D rendering company understand your concept and expectation.
 It is essential that the 3D rendering company is supplied with all the information possible, and that the data is of good quality.
 If the brief is not complete or not detailed enough, it will result in further questions, as the rendering company renders the building according to the design file you provide.
+Thus causing an inefficient rendering processing flow.
 The more detail you provide, the closer the rendering work can be to your expectation.
-Read on to see why a project brief is important and see the comprehensive design brief example.
+Read on to see why a project brief is important for CGI rendering and see the comprehensive design brief example.

 Whether it is an interior rendering brief, an exterior rendering brief, or the entire project brief, not providing a comprehensive project brief can have detrimental effects on your rendering timeline and the budget.
 With a less detailed brief, the 3D rendering service provider has to continue asking questions before starting the project thus extending the turnaround time.

 And if the architects reevaluate their plan and make critical changes to the technical assignment, the 3D architectural rendering service provider must re-render the building again.
-Depending on various details, such as how many cameras angles there are and the resolution of the rendering, the rendering company will have to review the brief, modify the 3D models, re-render the images, and redo post-production.
-If the project consists of multiple views, the redo work will have to be done for each of those views.
+Depending on various details, such as how many camera angles there are and the resolution of the rendering, the rendering company will have to review the brief, modify the 3D models, re-render the images, and redo post-production.
+If the project consists of multiple views, it will add lots of work to the rendering process: the redo work will have to be done for each of those views.
 And if that happens more than once, it will lead to extra fees once the free revision quota is used up.

-Having a proper and inclusive brief will allow the rendering company:
+Having a proper and inclusive brief will allow the rendering company to:

 - a clear idea of what the final rendering should look like;